Fractured Magic: Chapter Six

 “And my eye?
 Is it bad that it’s swollen like this?”

 “You have a strange idea of good if you even have to ask.
 But you’ll live, if that’s what you mean,” Roman said.
-“It’ll stay swollen a few days, then you'll have a nasty bruise for a while.”
+“It’ll stay swollen a few days, then you’ll have a nasty bruise.”

-“You seem to know a lot about how this works.”
+“You seem to know a lot about this.”

-“I've seen a black eye or two in my time,” Roman said brightly.
+“I’ve seen a black eye or two in my time.”

-“Right,” Gaeth said, unsure how to respond to that.
-“Thank you for the help.”
+Unsure how to respond, Gareth said, “Thank you for the help.”

 Roman patted Gareth’s knee.
 “Of course.
 Anywhere else hurt?
 They didn’t stab you or anything, did they?
 I assume you would’ve mentioned it already.”